dkhan42/MBDF/README.md

 rep = generate_df(mbdf, charges)
 ```
 Where `mbdf` is the array containing the MBDF representation for all molecules in the dataset and `charges` is an array containing lists (or arrays) of nuclear charges for all molecules in the dataset.
+The `binsize` keyword controls the grid-spacing used for discretizing the density function.
+The default value is 0.2 but this can be lowered if a higher resolution is required.
+It makes the representation perform better but increases its size.